ivan-cunha/enade-eq-analysis/README.md

 ## Problem Definition

-When I was in college, there were a suspicion from the professors and college administrators that studentes tend to avaluate badly public universities in comparisson to private universities.
-This would result in the university performing worst in some important indicators (like CPC - Preliminary Course Concept).
-In this project, I want to investigate if this is true, and if so, in what extent.
+During my time in college, there was a suspicion among professors and administrators that students tend to rate public universities more poorly compared to private institutions.
+This perception might affect important indicators, such as the CPC (Preliminary Course Concept).
+This project aims to investigate whether this suspicion holds true and, if so, to what extent it impacts these indicators.

 ## Data